 Norwood Day Surgery uses a Q-Switch ND-YAG Duolite Class 4 Medical Laser to achieve clearance of unwanted tattoos.
 The main feature of the Q-Switched laser is its capacity to generate an extremely powerful pulse (in megawatts) in very short times (several nanoseconds), producing a “photoacoustic” effect that shatters the tattoo pigment.
 The deep pigment is then eliminated through the phagocyted cells while the more superficial pigment is eliminated transepidermally.

 Finally, the pyrolytic alterations of the pigment caused by the laser make any residual pigment less visible.
-Such short laser emissions enable the thermal effect to be confined to the target ? in this case the tattoo pigment ? thus protecting the surrounding tissue.
+Such short laser emissions enable the thermal effect to be confined to the target, in this case the tattoo pigment, thus protecting the surrounding tissue.

 Multi-coloured tattoo removal

 No two tattoos are the same, for the treatment to be effective the laser light must be absorbed by the pigment; however, the tattoo colours are sometimes multiple and therefore a single laser may not be sufficient to remove them all.
 The DEKA system, with its double wavelength, allows several colours to be removed with just one laser.
 By working in the infrared (1064 nm), black and blue tattoos can be treated whereas green light (532 nm) acts on red and reddish colours.
-Our registered nurse will recommend the best program specific for your tattoo.
+Our registered nurse will recommend the best program specific to your tattoo.